Adem Jashari: Guerrilla activities

 Drenica is a hilly region in central Kosovo inhabited almost exclusively by Kosovo Albanians.
 Prior to the Kosovo War, the government of Yugoslavia considered it "the hotbed of Albanian terrorism."
 Jashari was a farmer.
 In 1991, he participated in an armed uprising against the Yugoslav authorities in Kosovo.
 During this period, a Kosovo Albanian irredentist organization that came to be known as the Kosovo Liberation Army first emerged.

 From 1991 to 1992, Jashari and about 100 other ethnic Albanians wishing to fight for the secession of Kosovo from Yugoslavia underwent military training in the municipality of Labinot-Mal in Albania.
 Afterwards, Jashari and other ethnic Albanians committed several acts of sabotage aimed at the Serbian administrative apparatus in Kosovo.
 Attempting to capture or kill him, Serbian police surrounded Jashari and his older brother, Hamëz, at their home in Prekaz on 30 December 1991.
 In the ensuing siege, large numbers of Kosovo Albanians flocked to Prekaz, pressuring the police to withdraw from the village.

 While in Albania, he was arrested in 1993 by the government of Sali Berisha and sent to jail in Tirana before being released alongside other Kosovo Albanian militants at the demand of the Albanian Army.
 With the Yugoslav forces now considering Prekaz a "no-go" area, Jashari launched several attacks over the next several years.
 These targeted the Yugoslav Army (VJ) and Serbian police in Kosovo.
 Jashari was convicted of terrorism in absentia by a Yugoslav court on 11 July 1997.
 Human Rights Watch subsequently described the trial, in which fourteen other Kosovo Albanians were also convicted, as "[failing] to conform to international standards."
 Pursuing Jashari for the murder of a Serb policeman, Yugoslav forces again attempted to assault the Jashari compound in Prekaz on 22 January 1998.
 With Jashari not present, thousands of Kosovo Albanians descended on Prekaz and again succeeded in pushing the Serbs out of the village and its surroundings.
 The next month, a small unit of the KLA ambushed Serbian policemen.
-Four Serbs were killed and two were injured in the ensuing clashes.
+Four policemen were killed and two were injured in the ensuing clashes.
 At dawn on 5 March 1998, the KLA launched an attack against a police patrol in Prekaz.

 Death

-In response to this attack, the Yugoslavs organized a "full-scale revenge mission" involving tanks, APCs and helicopters.
+In response to this attack, the Yugoslavs organized an operation involving tanks, APCs and helicopters.
 They were backed up by artillery from a nearby ammunition factory.
 With the intention of "eliminating the suspects and their families," the police attacked villages that had been identified as KLA strongholds, including Likošane and Ćirez.
 Human Rights Watch noted that "special police forces attacked without warning, firing indiscriminately at women, children and other noncombatants."
 KLA members and their families subsequently fled to Jashari's compound.
 Here, the police invited Jashari to surrender, giving him a deadline of two hours in which to respond.
 During this period, a number of families left the compound.
 Jashari remained, ordering his family members to stay inside and telling his militants to resist to the last man.